There are far worse places to be stuck.

 June 20th was towing day.
 As Peter carefully backed out of our berth, the little orange tug caught the boat beautifully and then towed her down to Hillarys.

-The rudder turned out to be an easy fix but the hard part was getting it out.
+The rudder turned out to be an easy fix, but the hard part was getting it out.
 A blowtorch had to be used to heat the collar to release the rudder shaft so it could be dropped down underneath the boat.
 Aside from the concern regarding a hot flame and flammable boat combination, the smell was hideous.
 Peter, harking back to his underground ventilation days, dug out the vacuum cleaner to blow fresh air into the lazarette before Jesse (Stem2Stern mechanic) gassed himself.
-Peter also helped out underneath to support the rudder as it came down.
+Peter also helped out underneath to support the rudder as it came down (and then got a lecture from me about the complete lack of safety footwear on his part).

 More waiting, for parts and a blacksmith (yes you read correctly), so we are working on more of the maintenance list.
-We gave the windlass a good greasing, cleaned out the anchor locker and the bow rollers (the anchor chain rolls over this at the pointy end of the boat) have been making creaky noises when the anchor is set, so we thought we would replace the axle rods.
+We gave the windlass a good greasing and cleaned out the anchor locker.
+The bow rollers (the anchor chain rolls over this at the pointy end of the boat) have been making creaky noises when the anchor is set, so we thought we would replace the axle rods.
 We had to take the pressure off the rollers to work on them, so we ‘set anchor’ for a few days (I don’t think we got a good set – ha, ha).